Español English

 They are palm trees that reach 18 meters (59 feet) in height.
 They have webbed leaves (divided into more than 50 segments) 2 meters (6.56 feet) in diameter and a long petiole with spines on the edge; the segments of the leaves are frayed and when the leaves die they are left hanging from the trunk.
 They produce inconspicuous flowers that appear from spectacular inflorescences 4 meters (13.12 feet) in length.
 The fruits are ovoid in shape.

-They are used in streets and public parks, as isolated specimens and in large pots.
-They are ideal for coastal gardens.
+California fan palm is used in streets and public parks, as isolated specimens and in large pots.
+It's ideal for coastal gardens.

 Washingtonia filifera needs full sun exposure.
-They resist intense heat and frost down to -8 ºC (17.6 ºF).
+It resists intense heat and frost down to -8 ºC (17.6 ºF).

 The soil can be a mixture of 2/3 of normal garden soil and 1/3 of coarse sand.

 Water frequently (with little amount of water) during spring and summer (never flood); reduce watering the rest of the year.
-They are very resistant to drought.
+California palm is very resistant to drought.

 Fertilize with compost in the fall.

-They are palm trees resistant to pests and diseases; they can be attacked by fungi if there is excess watering.
+Washingtonia filifera is a palm tree resistant to pests and diseases; it can be attacked by fungi if there is excess watering.

 Images of the palm tree Washingtonia filifera or California fan palm